organicmaps/organicmaps.github.io/content/news/2024-12-20/411/index.md

 - 10k+ stars on [GitHub](https://github.com/organicmaps/organicmaps)
 - 10k (almost) issues + PRs on [GitHub](https://github.com/organicmaps/organicmaps)
 - 1k (almost) forks on [GitHub](https://github.com/organicmaps/organicmaps)
-- 7k+ git commits
+- 7k+ git commits made by 100+ contributors
-- ~100 awesome contributors who made 5+ commits
 - $0 spend on marketing - pure Organic growth

 ¹ Approximated number based on data from the App Store, Google Play, as the app has no analytics and does not collect any user data.